aystshen/Android-AdcSensor/README.md

     (at your option) any later version.

-    This program is distributed in the hope that it will be a reference to you, when you are integrating the android gpio into your system, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    This program is distributed in the hope that it will be a reference to you, when you are integrating the ADC sensor into your system, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.